Alaska & Pacific Coast

 Meet your driver for a private pier transfer with vehicle.

-Welcome aboard!Take some time to get settled in, and explore the ship's facilities.
-Your welcome dinner tonight will be an ideal opportunity to meet some of your fellow cruisemates.
+Welcome aboard!Take some time to get settled in to your stateroom, and explore the facilities of your cruiseliner.
+Tonight's welcome dinner will offer an opportunity to meet some of your fellow cruisemates.

 Ketchikan is located on Revillagigedo Island, 90 miles (145 km) north of Prince Rupert, British Columbia and 235 miles (378 km) south of Juneau, Alaska.
 Ketchikan's economy is based upon tourism and fishing, and the city is known as the "Salmon Capital of the World."
 The Misty Fjords National Monument is one of the area's major attractions.
 Ketchikan is named after Ketchikan Creek, which flows through the town.
 Ketchikan comes from the Tlingit name for the creek, Kitschk-hin, the meaning of which is unclear.
 It may mean "the river belonging to Kitschk"; other accounts claim it means "Thundering Wings of an Eagle."

 Today is another full day spent at sea as you transition Tracy Arm, and onward to Juneau.
 Aboard your vessel, several intimate bars and lounges offer a choice of nighttime amusements ranging from singing by the piano in Galileo's to dancing to the latest DJ selections in the Stars Lounge.
 Enjoy a pre-dinner cocktail in the friendly Navigator Lounge.
 Settle into a comfortable English club chair in the Connoisseur Club and light up a hand-rolled cigar.